 With the adoption of the Common Core State Standards, it has become especially critical that we have a laser-like focus on student proficiency and achievement in order to provide students with increased learning and appropriate intervention and support.
 Unlike the "one size fits all" traditional grading system, a standards-based system allows us to specifically determine areas of student growth and student need.

-With one K-8 system for reporting progress, and with a standards-based system that links standards, instruction and assessment to reporting, we know we can continue the upward trajectory of student achievement in our district.
+With one K-8 system for reporting progress, and with a standards-based system that links standards, instruction, and assessment to reporting, we know we can continue the upward trajectory of student achievement in our district.

-Sunnyvale School District District Grading Scale
+Sunnyvale School District Grading Scale

 Student demonstrates limited understanding of the basic ideas and/or has difficulty retaining the ideas and processes that were explicitly taught and practiced during class.
 There are consistent errors or omissions when identifying the key concepts of the content.